A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Multi-Block Semidiscretization

 Adding the two sides of an interface together yields

 Here we have used that $\vv{\hat{\tau}}^{*f^{+}} = -\vv{\hat{\tau}}^{*f^{-}}$.
-Energy stability results since this face energy rate of change is non-positive due to the positivity result of \eqref{eqn:disc:tau:V} and the fact that the second two terms are in quadratic form.
+Energy stability results since this face energy rate of change is non-positive due to the positivity result of~\eqref{eqn:disc:tau:V} and the fact that the second and third terms are in quadratic form.